JuanitaCathy/Scholarly-Discourse-Platform/README.md

 ---

-Welcome to **Scholars Haven**, a dynamic scholarly platform powered by **Permit.io** for role-based access control and MongoDB for flexible data management.
+Welcome to **Scholars' Haven**, a dynamic scholarly platform powered by **Permit.io** for role-based access control and MongoDB for flexible data management.

 ## 🕯️ Project Description

-Scholars Haven is designed to facilitate seamless collaboration and knowledge sharing among students, professors, and researchers.
+Scholars' Haven is designed to facilitate seamless collaboration and knowledge sharing among students, professors, and researchers.
 It provides a secure environment where users can manage scholarly papers, provide feedback, and ensure compliance with dynamic access controls.

 ## 🛡️ Usage of Permit.io

-Scholars Haven utilizes Permit.io for fine-grained access control based on roles and actions.
+Scholars' Haven utilizes Permit.io for fine-grained access control based on roles and actions.
 Each user role (student, professor, researcher) has specific permissions:

 - **Student**: Can upload research papers and view their own submissions.
 - **Professor**: Can perfom actions similar to that of students and additionally, review student papers, provides feedback, and manages submissions.